-2.1.
-Mutual authentication of I2RS client and I2RS Agent

-The I2RS architecture [I-D.ietf-i2rs-architecture] sets the following requirements:

-- o SEC-REQ-01: All I2RS clients and I2RS agents MUST have at least one unique identifier that uniquely identifies each party. - o SEC-REQ-02: The I2RS protocol MUST utilize these identifiers for mutual identification of the I2RS client and I2RS agent. - o SEC-REQ-03:An I2RS agent, upon receiving an I2RS message from a I2RS client, MUST confirm that the I2RS client has a valid identifier. - o SEC-REQ-04: The I2RS client, upon receiving an I2RS message from an I2RS agent, MUST confirm the I2RS agent has a valid identifier

-- o SEC-REQ-05: Identifier distribution and the loading of these identifiers into I2RS agent and I2RS Client SHOULD occur outside the I2RS protocol. - o SEC-REQ-06: The I2RS protocol SHOULD assume some mechanism (IETF or private) will distribute or load identifiers so that the I2RS client/agent has these identifiers prior to the I2RS protocol establishing a connection between I2RS client and I2RS agent. - SEC-REQ-07: Each Identifier MUST be linked to one priority 0 - SEC-REQ-08: Each Identifier is associated with one secondary 0 identifier during a particular read/write sequence, but the secondary identifier may vary during the time a connection between the I2RS client and I2RS agent is active.
-The variance of the secondary identifier allows the I2RS client to be associated with multiple applications and pass along an identifier for these applications in the secondary identifier. - 2.2.
-Transport Requirements Based on Mutual Authentication

-SEC-REQ-09: The I2RS protocol MUST be able to transfer data over a secure transport and optionally MAY be able to transfer data over a non-secure transport.
+Expires November 6, 2016 [Page 7] 3.1.
+Mutual authentication of an I2RS client and an I2RS Agent The I2RS architecture [I-D.ietf-i2rs-architecture] sets the following requirements: - o SEC-REQ-01: All I2RS clients and I2RS agents MUST have an identity, and at least one unique identifier that uniquely identifies each party in the I2RS protocol context. - o SEC-REQ-02: The I2RS protocol MUST utilize these identifiers for mutual identification of the I2RS client and I2RS agent. - o SEC-REQ-03: An I2RS agent, upon receiving an I2RS message from a I2RS client, MUST confirm that the I2RS client has a valid identifier. - o SEC-REQ-04: The I2RS client, upon receiving an I2RS message from an I2RS agent, MUST confirm the I2RS agent has a valid identifier. - o SEC-REQ-05: Identifier distribution and the loading of these identifiers into I2RS agent and I2RS Client SHOULD occur outside the I2RS protocol. - SEC-REQ-06: The I2RS protocol SHOULD assume some mechanism (IETF 0 or private) will distribute or load identifiers so that the I2RS client/agent has these identifiers prior to the I2RS protocol establishing a connection between I2RS client and I2RS agent. - SEC-REQ-07: Each Identifier MUST have just one priority.
+0 - o SEC-REQ-08: Each Identifier is associated with one secondary identifier during a particular I2RS transaction (e.g. read/write sequence), but the secondary identifier may vary during the time a connection between the I2RS client and I2RS agent is active.
+Since a single I2RS client may be use by multiple applications, the secondary identifier may vary as the I2RS client is utilize by different application each of whom have a unique secondary identity and identifier. - 3.2.
+Transport Requirements Based on Mutual Authentication SEC-REQ-09: The I2RS protocol MUST be able to transfer data over a secure transport and optionally MAY be able to transfer data over a non-secure transport.
 A secure transport MUST provide data confidentiality, data integrity, and replay prevention.
+The default I2RS transport is a secure transport.